“Listening is the greatest compliment”

 If you are actively listening you are paying attention, you are giving someone your time and awareness.
 You are paying them a compliment.
 You may learn something.
 You will be a better manager.

-The more you listen, the more people will want to talk.
+The more you listen, the more people will want to talk to you.
 This is both a good and bad thing.

 As a manager you have to be listen and respond.
 But you’re not a counsellor, or a social worker, or a therapist.
 Listening is good.
 It pays to become good at it.
 But it also pays to know when someone needs professional support too.
 Speak to your friendly HR team if you’re worried you’re doing more than just listening to everyday work issues.